flrsap390/flrsap390.github.io/about.md

 ---
 layout: page
-title: "Ciao, mondo!"
+title: "About"
 #permalink: /homeworks/
 ---
-Benvenuti nel mio blog personale.
-Mi chiamo Fabio La Rosa e sono uno studente di Cybersecurity dell'università Sapienza di Roma.
+Welcome to my personal blog.
+My name is Fabio La Rosa and I'm a Cybersecurity student of Sapienza University.

-Questo blog è dedicato alla pubblicazione degli homework del corso di Statistica per l'anno accademico 2021-22.
+This blog is dedicated to the publication of the homeworks relative to the Statistics course for the accademic year 2021-22.